 On September 28, a tsunami struck the center of the Indonesian archipelago, killing more than 1,400 people and injuring thousands.
 Humanity & Inclusion is mobilizing its team to identify the needs of victims and with support from local partners, we will conduct an assessment in the Sulawesi region.
 Read our latest update.

 Humanity & Inclusion's actions in Indonesia focus on four key areas: disability rights and policy, inclusive education, and disaster risk reduction.
-The organization launched its operations in Indonesia in January 2005 by offering injured and disabled Tsunami victims physical therapy.
+The organization launched its operations in Indonesia in January 2005 by offering physical therapy support to injured victims of the 2004 tsunami.
 The program became regional in 2017 and includes the Philippines, Indonesia and Timor-Leste.
 Currently, 21 Indonesians carry out Humanity & Inclusion’s mission.

 In 2011, the Indonesian government ratified the United Nations Convention on the Rights of Persons with Disabilities following an intensive advocacy campaign by disabled people's organizations with active support of Humanity & Inclusion.
 Despite this progress, Indonesians with disabilities face a high level of discrimination and stigmatization, particularly those who live in isolation and poverty.
 As a whole, Indonesia offers very little in the way of disability services, and of the services that do exist, the majority are inaccessible and staffed by under-qualified technicians.

 In partnership with regional and local disabled people's organizations, NGOs, and governmental authorities, Humanity & Inclusion advances the rights of Indonesians with disabilities at the national and provincial levels.
 This involves providing financial and technical support for organizations, often in the form of training in awareness-raising and advocacy.
 The organization also advises public institutions, such as the Ministry for Social Solidarity, to help implement a national action plan for disability and create a national council on disability.